 Students wishing to gain knowledge from a course but not credit may enroll to audit the class.
 To audit a course, students must pay the same tuition and fees as they would if they were taking the course for credit.
-They must declare their intention to audit the course in writing on the proper form with the Admissions and Records Office during the registration period for the course.
+They must declare their intention to audit the course in writing on the Audit Request form with the Admissions and Records Office during the registration period for the course.
 (See Board Policy 06.21 – Course Audit)

 Courses in which the content varies from semester to semester or in which a student is expected to gain increased knowledge and skill through repetition are designated as repeatable.
 These courses, and the maximum number of times each can be repeated, are noted in the course description section of the college catalog.
 When students repeat courses designated as repeatable, all credit hours and grades are computed in the hours earned and cumulative grade point average.

 A student who earns a grade of F in a repeatable course and subsequently repeats it and earns a passing grade may request to have only the last credit hours and grade earned computed in the students’ cumulative grade point average.